 Having a mobile responsive website is not a need, it’s a must.
-For the first time in the history of mobile technology, mobile Internet traffic is bigger than desktop Internet traffic.
+Mobile Internet traffic is now bigger than desktop Internet traffic.
 There’s no other alternative, your website must be mobile-friendly if you want to improve your mobile SEO.

 Optimizing your website for mobile devices will reassure customers, making you appear professional in their eyes.
 If the mobile version of your website is not properly optimized for such devices, your search rankings will most likely decline.
 This will inevitably result in losing customers and profit.

 Google also uses the mobile version of your website as one of the crucial factors towards a better search ranking.
 So, make sure you have your mobile website in tiptop shape and can provide a positive mobile experience to your consumers.

 Furthermore, it’s a good idea to keep the following in mind: